 This B-complex vitamin can be found in many ‘good for you’ foods.
 Plus, manufacturers of cereals, pastas, and breads often fortify their products with folate.

 How It Works

 “The thought is that when someone has low levels of folate, it’s more likely for mutations in DNA to occur,” Stolzenberg-Solomon says.
 Conversely, adequate levels of folate protect against such mutations.

 In a large-scale study, researchers evaluated the effects of folate on more than 27,000 male smokers between ages 50 and 69.
-Men who consumed at least the recommended daily allowance of folate — about 400 micrograms — cut by half their risk of developing.
+Men who consumed at least the recommended daily allowance of folate — about 400 micrograms — cut by half their risk of developing pancreatic cancer.